GoogleChrome/developer.chrome.com/site/en/blog/privacy-sandbox-update-2021-jan/index.md

 description: >
   The Privacy Sandbox proposes a set of privacy-preserving APIs to support business models that fund the open web in the absence of tracking mechanisms like third-party cookies.
 This post provides an update on the status of the APIs and proposals.
 date: 2021-01-25
-hero: image/80mq7dk16vVEg8BBhsVe42n6zn82/XQMiO4wkYbu817nsezAA.jpg
+hero: image/80mq7dk16vVEg8BBhsVe42n6zn82/yxxyZycGJzpQaSXsGfT3.jpg
-alt: A black-on-white printed sign saying Private, on a wooden wall.
+alt: Flock of birds over water, Yamuna Ghat, New Delhi, India
 tags:
   - privacy
   - security